shwina/pyamgx/docs/local/html/_sources/install.rst.txt

 Requirements
 ------------

-Before install pyamgx, you need to ensure the following software packages are installed:
+Before installing pyamgx, you should ensure the following software packages are installed:

 1. The `AMGX <https://github.com/NVIDIA/AMGX>`_ library.